bioc/MAGAR/README.md

 You can find a detailed information for *MAGAR* [here](vignettes/MAGAR.Rmd)

 ## Citation
-A manuscript presentin *MAGAR* is currently in preparation.
+A manuscript presenting *MAGAR* is currently in preparation.

 ## Contact
 You can contact [Michael Scherer](mailto:mscherer@mpi-inf.mpg.de) for reporting bugs, feature requests or questions.